Almond Butter Icon Cookies

 A good number of Episcopal churches in California use traditional Orthodox bread seals to make large, special, icon image cookies for Saint Nicholas Day.

-1 cup butter or margarine
+1 cup butter

 ½ cup sugar